This post is in partnership with Kroger.

 What is the best rice to use for horchata?

-Can I spike this horchata?
+Can I spike this strawberry horchata?

 Absolutely!
 Remember this Horchata Margarita?
 Add two ounces of tequila or rum to individual glasses of strawberry horchata and stir.
 Salud!